Unique Considerations

 Special Equipment

-- Heavy-Duty Trash Bags: Used for collecting and disposing of general waste, ensuring that all debris is contained and easy to transport.
+- Heavy-Duty Trash Bags: Used for collecting and disposing of general waste and debris.

 Expert Tips

-- Document Everything: Take photos of the property before and after the cleanout to have a record of the condition and the items removed, which can be useful for legal purposes.
+- Document Everything: Take photos of the property and any items left behind for legal protection and to keep a record of the condition of the property.

 Local Regulations